Super Bowl advertisers upstage politicians with gags, celebrities

 Another highly anticipated battle of the evening was competing ads by President Donald Trump and Democrat Michael Bloomberg, who is seeking his party’s nomination, whose commercials are estimated to have cost up to $11 million (£8.4 million).

-Advertisers spent as much as a record $5.6 million for a 30-second spot, according to Fox Corp, which broadcast the game.
+Advertisers spent as much as a record $5.6 million for a 30-second spot, according to Fox Corp (FOXA.O), which broadcast the game.

 But the chatter on social media and among branding experts skewed towards gags like Planters’ mascot Mr. Peanut, who died and was reborn, and football star Tom Brady’s appearance in an ad for streaming service Hulu.